Top 4 Addictive Drugs in America (& Why)

 Alcoholism occurs when individuals seek it compulsively despite the negative consequences that may arise.

 Anyone can develop an addiction to alcohol, but there are a few factors that make some individuals more likely to develop alcoholism than others.
 These risk factors are:

 Alcoholism is treatable, but it must be identified first.
-Some warning signs of alcohol abuse include lying about drinking, blacking out regularly, failing to stop once starting drinking, neglecting responsibilities, and struggling to maintain relationships.
+Some warning signs of alcohol addiction include lying about drinking, blacking out regularly, failing to stop once starting drinking, neglecting responsibilities, and struggling to maintain relationships.

 There are a variety of treatment options for people who want to stop drinking, and they range from various types of group and individual therapies to medication.
 When it comes to quitting drinking for good, having a solid support structure in place is critical for continued sobriety.
 Those who are addicted to alcohol should never attempt to quit drinking on their own; medical detox is required, and comprehensive treatment should follow.

-Physical signs of cocaine abuse include:
+Physical signs of cocaine use include:

+Cocaine addiction is dangerous, but it is never too late to enter treatment.
 People can find success in various types of therapy following medical detox.
 During therapy, they will learn how to cope without cocaine and develop plans to deal with potential triggers that may make them want to use cocaine again in the future.